 The recent earnings season highlighted these trends, with U.S. corporate results reflecting strong growth compared to disappointing earnings in Europe.
 FactSet reported that 81% of S&P 500 companies exceeded earnings expectations in Q3, indicating resilience in the U.S. market despite the strong dollar's challenges [b1cb17e4].

-As the U.S. dollar continues to soar, its impact on the global economy remains a critical topic of discussion.
-The dollar's strength reinforces America's economic dominance but also raises concerns about its long-term effects on trade and employment.
+As the U.S. dollar continues to soar, its impact on external debt servicing and the global economy remains a critical topic of discussion.
+The dollar's strength reinforces America's economic dominance but also raises concerns about its long-term effects on trade, employment, and debt management.
+Analysts have noted that the dollar's dominance may persist due to weak recoveries in major economies, with the dollar index rising 5% this year amid global economic uncertainties [556c4244].
 Policymakers face the ongoing challenge of balancing the benefits of a strong dollar against its potential drawbacks, particularly in terms of export competitiveness and domestic job security [9ccf852e].